 'Interpretive' critics, in recent years, have emphasized above all the shiftiness of categories like those collected by Holland and Skinner.
 In actual conversational use it appears that the categories are used above all to make rhetorical points about a person.
 Thus the same person can be identified with several labels.
 It may not be surprising that different speakers may identify the same person differently.
 But it is also extremely common for the same speaker to identify the same person differently depending on the audience, or the setting.

 This is the process that fascinated me when analyzing speech about cliques in American high schools (Varenne 1978, 1982, 1983, 1984).
 Given a vocabulary of ‘freaks’ and ‘jocks’, and a set of ritualized practices that allowed all in the high school to recognize each other as either, what did individuals do when directly asked about their practices?
 Many would say that they dissembled by refusing the label (“other see us as an exclusive clique but we are really a loose group of friends”).
 I argued that they struggled with the arbitrary facts that they had little choice but to reconstitute in the very practices that led some to play sport, to wear certain clothes, or to sit at particular tables.

-In other words, arbitrary categories for people, including the complex associations between each categories and their practical properties, or not easily open for local negotiation.
+In other words, arbitrary categories for people, including the complex associations between each categories and their practical properties, are not easily open for local negotiation.
 They are fully factual for the participants.
 They are not however determining of what participants may do.
 This is a major distinction that must not be lost.

 Given the practical consequences of the classification of human beings and what they can do with and to each other, we must now move on to consider that the very processes that organize human beings are themselves best approached as arbitrary.